MW 25x5 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
-You can check the strength as well as the shape of neodymium magnet in our power calculator force calculator
+Call us tel: +48 888 99 98 98 or get in touch through contact form on the contact page.
+You can check the power and the shape of neodymium magnet in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.